thephpleague/period/docs/5.0/upgrading.md

 + var_export(iterator_to_array((new LatinLetter(''))->generate(1), false)); // [0 => 'A']
 ```

 The `RomanNumber` label generator no longer allows changes.
-You need to create a new `RomanNumber` object instead.
+You need to create a new `RomanNumber` object instead with its two arguments explicitly set.